BROWSTY/CV_PROJECT/README.md

 - matplotlib
 - tqdm

-Also, it is neccesary the following libraries
+It is necessary to consider the following versions of these libraries

 | Library  | Version |
 | ---------| ------- |